dolphindb/api-cplusplus/README.md

 ```
 DBConnection conn;
 bool ret = conn.connect("111.222.3.44", 8503,"admin","123456");

 ```

-If a connection is established without username and password, it has guest privileges.
-To elevate permissions later, you can use conn.login('admin','123456',true) to log in.

-Please note that all functions of the DBConnection class are not thread-safe and therefore cannot be called in parallel, otherwise the program may crash.

 When declaring the connection variable, there are two optional parameters: enableSSL (supports SSL), enableAYSN (supports asynchronous communication).
 The default value of these two parameters is false.